Administration Team

 Research Officers

-Mr Philip Hay – iCAD/Orthopaedic Research Officer – BEng (Mechanical), MIEAust
+Mr Philip Hay – iCAD/Orthopaedic Research Officer – BEng (Mechanical), MIEAust, MPH

 Philip joined SOuRCe in October 2022 as the iCAD/Orthopaedic Research Officer.
-Under the leadership of the Department of Colorectal Surgery at Royal Prince Alfred Hospital, Philip oversees the iCAD clinical trial which is investigating the safety and patient reported outcomes of patients with acute uncomplicated diverticulitis managed through rpavirtual.
-As part of his role with the Department of Orthopaedic Surgery at Royal Prince Alfred Hospital, he is involved in the management and collection of data for projects relating to clinical and quality of life outcomes for patients undergoing procedures within the department.
+Under the leadership of the Department of Colorectal Surgery at Royal Prince Alfred Hospital, Philip oversaw the completion of the iCAD clinical trial which is investigating the safety and patient reported outcomes of patients with acute uncomplicated diverticulitis managed through rpavirtual.
+Philip has continued in his role with the Department of Orthopaedic Surgery at Royal Prince Alfred Hospital, he is involved in the management and collection of data for projects relating to clinical and quality of life outcomes for patients undergoing procedures within the department.

 Email: philip.hay@health.nsw.gov.au